Qbizinc/data-raven/README.md

 All SQL operators have the following optional parameters:
 * `logger` - the logging function.
 If None is passed then logged messages will be swallowed.
 * `where` - conditional logic to be applied to table specified in `from_`.
-* `hard_fail` - Specifies if a test which results in `'test_fail'` should terminate the current process.
+* `hard_fail` - Specifies if an operator which has a test which results in `'test_fail'` should terminate the current process.
 This parameter can be passed as a literal or a `dict` object.
-If `hard_fail` is set to `True` then any test being performed by the given operator which results in `'test_fail'` will terminate the current process.
+If `hard_fail` is set to `True` then every test being performed by the given operator which results in `'test_fail'` will terminate the current process.
 If `hard_fail` is a `dict` object then each `hard_fail` value will be referenced by column name.
 Only those columns with a `hard_fail` value of `True` will terminate the process upon test failure.
 If `hard_fail` is a `dict` it must have the following structure: